ericbill21/FOCUS/README.md

 - `sample_sd3_otf.ipynb` (Stable Diffusion 3.5)
 - `sample_flux_otf.ipynb` (FLUX‑1 [dev])

-Each pipeline is a lightly modified copy of the official implementation to accept a `Controller` that specifies the method, λ (lambda), and subject indices.
+Each pipeline is a lightly modified copy of the official implementation to accept a `Controller` that specifies the heuristic, λ (lambda), and subject indices.

 ```python
 from focus.controller import Controller